junepark678/anycast_lab/README.md

 ## License

-GNU Affero General Public License v3.0.
+GNU Affero General Public License v3.0, or any later version.
 See [LICENSE](./LICENSE).
 The software is provided without warranty.